microsoft/playwright-java/README.md

 ## Is Playwright for Java ready?

-Yes, Playwright for Java is ready.
-We are still not at the version v1.0, so breaking API changes could potentially happen.
-But a) this is unlikely and b) we will only do that if we know it improves your experience with the new library.
-We'd like to collect your feedback before we freeze the API for v1.0.

-> Note: We don't yet support some of the edge-cases of the vendor-specific APIs such as collecting Chromium trace, coverage report, etc.
+Yes, Playwright for Java is ready. v1.10.0 is the first stable release.
+Going forward we will adhere to [semantic versioning](https://semver.org/) of the API.